Polykinetics: A systematic approach to converting mental stress into physical strength.

 Variations of this exercise all depends whether you're keeping your fists parallel to the ground or punching at an upward angle, or downward angle---both of which intensifies the effects of the vertical core crunch when used in tandem.

-Other basic body-weight exercises used within Polykinetics:
+Other fundamental body-weight exercises used within Polykinetics:

 Forward-facing right angle leg lifts